16 Essential HR Documents and Tools for Every Business

 What is a human resources department?

-A human resources department manages a company's employees, including recruiting, terminating, training and all employment-related paperwork.
-The human resources department often performs tasks like sifting through resumes and applications, scheduling and conducting interviews, hiring and onboarding employees, maintaining employee files, and overseeing the company's fair employment practices and workplace safety.
+A human resources (HR) department manages a company's employees, including recruiting, terminating, training and completing all employment-related paperwork.
+It often performs tasks like reviewing resumes and applications, scheduling and conducting interviews, hiring and onboarding employees, maintaining employee files and overseeing the company's fair employment practices and workplace safety.
 They also arrange company benefits policies, such as health and life insurance, retirement accounts, payroll and vacation time.

 Duties performed by the human resources department include:

 Recruitment: Employee recruitment includes determining when recruitment is necessary for each department, posting job descriptions, interviewing and selecting new hires.

 Onboarding: The HR department also develops orientation schedules for newly hired employees and plans and schedules processes for them and assists with gathering and completing new hire paperwork.

 Employee assistance: Human resources may also create and implement helpful programs for employees, including personal leave, childcare, incentives for outstanding performance and flexible schedules.